nitzanlab/AnnoTransfer/README.md

 1. Edit the global parameter if you wish in `$PROJECT_DIR/Linear_run/optimal_compositions.py`.
 Here you can control batch size, subsets size, repeats, the dataset used etc.
 2. If a machine with SLURM is available (such as phoenix) run `sbatch $PROJECT_DIR/Linear_run/test_compositions.sbatch`.
 Otherwise, run `$PROJECT_DIR/Linear_run/optimal_compositions.py` directly.
+Tip for SLURM users: depending on the dataset at hand, you will need to adjust the video memory, GPU, and physical memory used - though a more demending request will take longer before a node is available.
+You can make this change at the top of the `$PROJECT_DIR/Linear_run/test_compositions.sbatch` file.

 Only recommended for small datasets and forgiving compositions constraints.
 ## Datasets